chan-j-d/BridgeBot/README.md

 - For reviewing games after they have ended.
 Used for verifying that other features are working

 ## 4. Program flow and how they work
-In this section, we will be going through some examples of how a user's response is registered and processed
+In this section, we will be going through how some of the more important systems work.
 #### 4.1.
 Interacting with the bot
 ![processing user updates](/images/processing_user_update.jpg) <br/>
 - `creategame`: creates a new GameChatId object (holder for 5 chat IDs with the 0th index being the group chatID by default) and add it to a hash map with the key being the group ID